 He further claimed that since the petitioner is no longer a shareholder or a director of the company from December 6, 1999, he is not entitled to the financial or secretarial records of the company.

-According to the petition, among the objectives of the company was to acquire land, construct, maintain, lease and operate warehouses anywhere in the country.
+According to the petition, the objectives of the company included to acquire land, construct, maintain, lease and operate warehouses anywhere in the country.

 The case will be heard on May 2, 2017.